attack-monkey/hypereduce/README.md

 Most other Reactive Functions in hypeReduce are used in the flow api, which is used to manage impure and asynchronous functionality.

+> **CAVEAT**
+> There are a couple of impure / non-reactive functions to be aware of...
+> `getConnections` as part of the state api allows you to get the current state at a given node.
+> Since the value of the connection changes - this is not a pure function.
+> `die` is a utility for throwing an error. `die` returns a void and is therefore not pure.

 ## Flows for Async and Impure Data Management